tonyserranodev/tonyserranodev/README.md

-I'm a SWE student currently learning studying Python, Java, and Javascript
+I'm a SWE student currently studying Python, Java, and Javascript

 <!---